amitxv/PC-Tuning/docs/configure-amd.md

 # Configure the AMD Driver

-Disclaimer: I do not own an AMD GPU so this section may be incomplete/unmaintained.
+Disclaimer: I no longer own an AMD GPU meaning this section may be incomplete/unmaintained.

 ## Strip and Install the Driver